 The famous Khan Noonien Singh.
 It is often pointed out that once you strip away his limitless need to rule the universe, he's really a mirror image of Captain Kirk: polite, charming, a bit of a swaggering rogue.
 Then came the weird ear parasites, and the charm mostly vanished...

 The Cardassians tend to act this way when not obviously evil.
 This is especially true of Elim Garak and Gul Dukat.
 The former has pleasant chats with Bashir during which he often chastises the doctor for trusting him and praises him when he doesn't.
-Garak isn't so much evil as a pragmatic "former" spy with few, if any, scruples.
+Garak isn't so much evil as a pragmatic former spy who believes the ends justify the means.
 Gul Dukat, on the other hand, is a charming fellow who has many Pet the Dog moments, at times seeming like a Nazi with a heart of gold; however, his acts of villainy are malevolent and supervillainy.
 His heart may well be gold: cold and metallic.
 Then, there is the example of Picard's torturer, Gul Madred, who has some father-daughter time at the office and only really gets angry when the human proves so darn uncooperative.
 It would seem that Cardassian society does not condemn many acts we (and the Federation) might consider morally reprehensible, but also has many virtues we would find admirable—concern for children and the family foremost among them.
 Affably Evil almost seems to be the Cardassian hat.

 Weyoun, also from Star Trek: Deep Space Nine, and the others of his species (the Vorta), who are the Founders' "carrot" race (with the Jem'Hadar as the "stick").
 But Weyoun is the finest of them, genetically engineered to be efficient, evil, and oh so polite.
-Also, useful for a diplomat, immunity to most poisons.
+And immune to most poisons (useful for a diplomat).
 Although he is specifically designed to be polite and persuasive, most characters (especially some of the Cardassians, who are supposedly on the same side) find him intensely irritating.

 The Straits: Harry Montebello loves his daughter, is always polite to the police, and built a special set of steps so his cute, tiny dog can more easily get up onto his bed.
 He also is the head of a crime syndicate who will cheerfully have you stung to death by jellyfish if you cross him.